nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 **Format**: `edit STUDENT_INDEX [i/STUDENT_ID] [n/STUDENT_NAME] [m/MODULE_CODE] [p/PHONE_NUMBER] [t/TELEGRAM_HANDLE] [e/EMAIL_ADDRESS]​`

 * The index of the student to be edited is a compulsory field.
 * The student’s matriculation number, name, module code, phone number, telegram handle, and email address fields are optional and can be excluded.
+However, at least one field to be edited must be included to execute the `edit` command.
 * An error message will be displayed to the user if:
     * the specified index is 0
     * the specified index is a negative number